-Services that are covered for you What you must pay when you get these services 1 routine eye exam every year.
-The routine eye exam includes \$0 copay for 1 routine eye exam every year. a glaucoma test for people who are at risk for glaucoma and a Referral may be required. retinal exam for diabetics.
-Prior Authorization may be required.
-Unlimited pairs of prescription eyewear every year up to a \$0 copay for eyewear.
-Referral may be required. maximum benefit of \$200 every year.
-Covered eyewear Prior Authorization may be includes any of the following: required. • Eyeglasses (frame and lenses) or • Eyeglass lenses only or • Eyeglass frames only or Contact lenses instead of eyeglasses or Vision hardware upgrades Note: Contact lenses fitting fee is covered by the plan.
-Maximum plan benefit coverage amount of \$200 every year applies to the retail cost of frames and/or lenses (including any lens options such as tints and coatings).
+Services that are covered for you What you must pay when you get these services • 1 routine eye exam every year.
+The routine eye exam includes a glaucoma test for people who are at risk for glaucoma and a retinal exam for diabetics. \$0 copay for 1 routine eye exam every year.
+Prior Authorization may be required . • Unlimited pairs of prescription eyewear every year up to a maximum benefit of \$400 every year.
+Covered eyewear includes any of the following: \$0 copay for eyewear.
+Prior Authorization may be required. • Eyeglasses (frame and lenses) or • Eyeglass lenses only or • Eyeglass frames only or • Contact lenses instead of eyeglasses or • Vision hardware upgrades Note: Contact lenses fitting fee is covered by the plan.
+Maximum plan benefit coverage amount of \$400 every year applies to the retail cost of frames and/or lenses (including any lens options such as tints and coatings).
 You are responsible for any costs above the benefit maximum for supplemental (i.e., routine) eyewear.
 Medicare-covered eyewear is not included in the supplemental (i.e., routine) benefit maximum.
 Members cannot use their supplemental eyewear benefit to increase their coverage on Medicare-covered eyewear.
 Vision services must be obtained through the plan's vision network.
-For questions on how to find a provider or for more information call Member Services or visit us on our website at www.wellcare.com/
+For questions on how to find a provider or for more information call Member Services.

-Services that are covered for you What you must pay when you get these services "Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
-There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
-Medicare-covered EKG following the "Welcome to Medicare" Preventive Service. \$0 copay for each Medicare-covered EKG following the "Welcome to Medicare" Preventive Service.
+Services that are covered for you What you must pay when you get these services Welcome to Medicare preventive visit The plan covers the one-time Welcome to Medicare preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots (or vaccines)), and referrals for other care if needed.
+There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.
+Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.
+Medicare-covered EKG following the Welcome to Medicare Preventive Service. \$0 copay for each Medicare-covered EKG following the Welcome to Medicare Preventive Service.
+Wellcare Spendables[TM] You will receive \$183 every quarter preloaded on your Wellcare Spendables[TM] card.
+Your allowance is loaded on the first day of each quarter (January, April, July, October) and expires on the last day of each quarter.
+There is no coinsurance, copayment, or deductible for the Wellcare Spendables [TM] card.
+A minimum of \$35 may apply to some orders to qualify for no-cost shipping.
+There is no minimum requirement for in-store purchases.